rladiesPHL/rladiesphilly_blog/content/home/board.md

 ## Jessie Pluto
 <img src="/img/Jessie.jpg";/>
 As a senior analyst at Comcast, Jessie tries to assign value to video programming and predict the impact of specific content loss.
 She leverages R in her work by building packages and R Markdown documents to automate answers to recurring business questions about video programming and networks.
 She also uses R in her day-to-day for modeling and data wrangling.
-Jessie holds a BA in Psychology and a post-grad certification in Applied Statistics from Penn State.
+Jessie holds a BA in Psychology, a post-grad certification in Applied Statistics from Penn State and is currently working on an MS in Data Science at Drexel.

 ## Board Alumni
 Katerina Placek, MSc